 Blaine Robison, M.A.

 Scripture Text: The Scripture text used in this commentary is prepared by Blaine Robison and based on the Nestle-Aland Greek New Testament.
 The essentially literal translation seeks to reflect the Jewish character of the author and writing.
-Other Bible versions may be quoted.
+All other Scripture quotations are from the NASB Updated Edition (1995), unless otherwise indicated.
 Click here for Abbreviations of Bible Versions.
 Quotations marked with the initials "BR" indicate the translation of the commentary author.

 Sources: Bibliographic data for works cited and resources consulted may be found at the end of the commentary.
 Works without page numbers are cited ad loc.
 Important Jewish sources include: